 For beginners, this bike will be a good start in terms of power and feedback, but its weight might annoy you sometimes in the beginning.
 If you can manage the weight of this bike, go for it.

-Mileage is good, you can expect somewhere around 30KMPL(highway+city) along with a big fuel tank of 15L.
-Tank range is going to be superb.
+The mileage is good, you can expect somewhere around 30KMPL(highway+city) along with a big fuel tank of 15L.
+The tank range is going to be superb.